 You will gain a firm foundation in economic theory and the mathematical and statistical tools to support the rest of your studies.
-During year 1, you’ll also develop your academic, research and professional skills.
-You’ll have the opportunity to explore economic issues in more depth through your choice of optional business economics modules or you can choose to study other subjects through discovery modules from the wider University.
+You’ll also develop your academic, research and professional skills during this time.
+You can explore economic issues in more depth through your choice of optional modules or you can choose to study other subjects available in Leeds University Business School and the wider University.

 In your final year you will deepen your understanding of the strategies that businesses and corporations use.
-You will also be able to choose from a diverse list of optional business economics modules, for example economic development, monetary economics, behavioural economics, microeconomics and macroeconomics.
-A choice of pathway modules covering topics such as strategic management, European business, enterprise and entrepreneurship and ethical business will also be available, in addition to a selection of discovery modules.
-You’ll apply the knowledge and skills you have gained through completion of a dissertation on a topic of your choice.
+You will also be able to choose from a diverse list of optional modules, for example economic development, monetary economics, behavioural economics, environmental economics, finance and strategic management.
+You’ll also apply the knowledge and skills you have gained through completion of a dissertation on a topic of your choice.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Most courses consist of compulsory and optional modules.
 There may be some optional modules omitted below.
 This is because they are currently being refreshed to make sure students have the best possible experience.
 Before you enter each year, full details of all modules for that year will be provided.